-- emphasize the prevention of drug use; - provide for a comprehensive, age-appropriate, developmentally-based drug and alcohol education and prevention program which: - o addresses the legal, social, psychological, and health consequences of drug and alcohol use; - provides information about effective techniques for resisting peer pressure to use illicit drugs and alcohol; - assists students to develop skills to make responsible decisions about substance abuse and other important health issues; - promotes positive emotional health, self-esteem, and respect for one's body; - meets the minimal objectives as stated in the essential performance objectives for health education as established by the State Department of Education;
+- emphasize the prevention of drug use; - provide for a comprehensive, age-appropriate, developmentally-based drug and alcohol education and prevention program which: - o addresses the legal, social, psychological, and health consequences of drug and alcohol use; - provides information about effective techniques for resisting peer pressure to use illicit drugs and alcohol; - assists students to develop skills to make responsible decisions about substance abuse and other important health issues; - o promotes positive emotional health, self-esteem, and respect for one's body; - meets the minimal objectives as stated in the essential performance objectives for health education as established by the State Department of Education; - include a statement to students that the use of illicit drugs and the unlawful possession and use of alcohol is wrong and harmful; - provide standards of conduct that are applicable to all students and which clearly prohibit, at a minimum, the unlawful possession, use, or distribution of illicit drugs and alcohol by students on school premises or as a part of any school activity; - include a clear statement that disciplinary sanctions, up to and including expulsion and referral for prosecution, will be imposed on students who violate the school standards of conduct and a description of those sanctions; The sanctions may include, together with punitive action, voluntary referral to appropriate persons or agencies for screening and assessment.
+Such referral may only be made to qualified and properly licensed individuals or programs. - provide information about any drug and alcohol counseling and rehabilitation and reentry programs available to students and provide procedures to direct students and their parents to the appropriate programs;